Rammechh/Scaler_Problems/README.md

  + Cycle:- cycle is a path of edges and vertices wherein a vertex is reachable from itself. or in other words, it is a Closed walk.
 Even Cycle:- In which Even number of vertices is present is known as Even Cycle.
 Odd Cycle:- In which Odd number of Vertices is present is known as Odd Cycle.
  + If the no. of vertices is Even then it is Even Cycle and to color such graph we require 2 colors.
  + If the no. of vertices is Odd then it is Odd Cycle and to color such graph we require 3 colors.

+### 3) Check whether the graph is bipartite or not
+ + You can use and approach either BFS or DFS to check whether the graph can be colored using two colors or not.
+Start from any node that hase not been colored yet:
+ + Assign color1 to this nodes
+ + check its adjacent nodes
+	a. if this is colored in color1 then the graph can’t be bipartite ,return 0.
+	b. else if this is colored in color1 do nothing.
+	c. else color it with color 2 and push it into queue.
+Repet step1 until no nodes is left for coloring.